This document describes how to integrate ThreatSTOP’s Policy and Reporting services with a Palo Alto Networks PAN-OS device:

 - Apply ACLs and configure log forwarding on the firewall

 During this step, you will create a device entry on the Admin Portal.
-You will select a device type (Fortinet Fortigate) and enter the configuration settings.
+You will select a device type (PAN-OS PA Series) and enter the configuration settings.
 A minimum configuration only requires a handful of settings but optional, advanced options are also available.

 - Log into the Admin Portal with your ThreatSTOP account